As a seasoned fruit picker AND canner, I can appreciate the love through the gift of time that goes into home preserves.

 Recently I came across an idea, a recipe for strawberry rhubarb jam.
 I was a skeptic.
 It appeared far to easy.
 I set out to test it.
 I am here to tell you IT IS THAT EASY!
 Not only is it THAT EASY, it’s good and SO GOOD for you.

-With strawberries just outside the door, fresh frozen rhubarb in the freezer, organic honey in the pantry all it took was a quick trip to my local food co-op for chia seeds (I chose the ones that were already ground) and I was ready to go!
+With strawberries just outside the door, fresh frozen rhubarb in the freezer, organic honey in the pantry all it took was a quick trip to the grocery store for chia seeds and I was ready to go!

 So I give thanx to THANKFUL EXPRESSIONS for originally sharing this.
 Pop on over there to catch the 4 simple ingredients……..
 I doubled the whole thing with great results and am looking forward to………peach season!